brosander/brosander.github.io/_posts/2016-09-16-tls-toolkit-intro.markdown

 The tls-toolkit has two main modes of operation:

 1. Standalone utility in which it will generate a Certificate Authority, issue client and server certificates, and  output nifi.properties files for your nodes.
-2. Client/Server mode in which the CA is a long running porcess listening for requests for certificates from clients.
+2. Client/Server mode in which the CA is a long running process listening for requests for certificates from clients.

 The following will show a very simple usecase for a secure local NiFi instance.